informalsystems/hermes/guide/src/tutorials/more-chains/start-local-chains.md

 rm -r $HOME/.gm/ibc-*
 ```

-Copy and paste the configuration below to `$HOME/.gm/gm.toml` and set Hermes' binary path according to your setup.
+Copy and paste the configuration below to `{{#template ../../templates/path/gm/default_path}}` and set Hermes' binary path according to your setup.
 The following contains the configuration of 4 IBC-enabled chains.

 __gm.toml__